Skip to Content

 My Many Colored Days Collages preschool art display

-My Many Colored Days Shape & Color Collages
+My Many Colored Days Shape & Color Collages is one of our favorite My Many Colored Days activities!

 Learning About Feeling Sad

-Lesson #7 is all about feeling sad.
+Lesson #7 from the Experience Preschool Curriculum‘s Friends & Feelings kit is all about feeling sad.

 Sad preschool feelings theme materials from Mother Goose Time, sight words, I Can Read book, color blue, craft supplies and shape game